 Bamboo is a natural surface covering material that has many of the properties of hardwood flooring, even though it is actually produced from a type of grass.
 It shares many of the positive benefits of a hardwood floor, as well as the drawbacks and vulnerabilities.
 The more you understand the properties of this material, the better informed you will be when making a purchasing or maintenance decision.

-The Benefits of Natural Bamboo Flooring
+Pros & Cons of Bamboo Flooring

-- Ecologically Friendly: Bamboo is made from natural vegetation.
+- Ecologically friendly: Bamboo is made from natural vegetation.
 The bamboo plant is a highly renewable resource that is able to grow to maturity in as little as three to five years.
 This is much faster than hardwood trees which can take upwards of twenty years or more to reach maturity.

-- Easy Maintenance: Bamboo is relatively easy to maintain.
+- Easy maintenance: Bamboo is relatively easy to maintain.
 You just have to sweep or vacuum it regularly to remove small particle debris.
 You can also occasional damp mop it, or clean it with a non-wax, non-alkaline, hardwood or bamboo floor cleanser.

-- Water Resistant: This material is slightly more resistant to water damage, stains, and warping than hardwood materials, although it is still a concern.
+- Water resistant: This material is slightly more resistant to water damage, stains, and warping than hardwood materials, although it is still a concern.

-- Natural Material: The use of natural materials is an important trend in the construction industry right now.
+- Natural material: The use of natural materials is an important trend in the construction industry right now.
 As people are becoming more ecologically conscious they are demanding products that reflect these values.
 They are also seeking materials and designs that reject the modern cookie cutter world and instead focus on individual personality and natural evolution.

 - Durability: There are certain types of bamboo that can be extremely strong, hard, and durable.
 Natural, un-carbonized bamboo that was properly harvested and manufactured can be as durable as red oak.
 Strand woven bamboo can be manufactured even harder than that.